 One of the most successful investors in history is Berkshire Hathaway’s Warren Buffett.

 Four key principles that Buffett follows are listed below.
-I’ve used these principles to see if A2 Milk Company Ltd (ASX: A2M) would be a share that he would invest in.
+I’ve used these principles to see if SEEK Limited (ASX: SEK) would be a share that he would invest in.
 Here’s what I found:

 Buffett invests in companies that he can understand.